carvel-dev/ytt/docs/injecting-secrets.md

 - secret resolution tools may not be able to find secret references inside strings (e.g. `http://(( ... )):(( ... ))@website`)
 - secret resolution tools will not understand if secret reference was encoded (for example with `base64` encoding as wanted sometimes by k8s)

+---
+### Via encrypted resources, later decrypted inside the k8s cluster

+This approach is Kubernetes specific.

+[Bitnami's `sealed-secrets` project](https://github.com/bitnami-labs/sealed-secrets) provides a way to encrypt secrets hence allowing to commit them next to your other configuration.
+With this approach, secret values are not accessible to templates directly; however, they can be referenced by k8s resources (for example via `secretRef` in `Pod` spec).
+At the time of the deploy of such resources, sealed secrets controller will create appropriate `Secret` objects with decrypted secret values.

+Pros:

+- provides a way to version (backup, etc) secrets next to other configuration
+- no way to access decrypted secret values in templates directly (though, this may not be necessary in many cases)

+Cons:

+- Kubernetes specific
+- depending on organization requirements even encrypted secrets may not be allowed to be stored next to other configuration